percona/k8spg-docs/docs/backup-encryption.md

 ## Configure backup storage

 You can follow the general [backup storage configuration](backups-storage.md) instruction.
+The only difference is one of the initial steps - the one where you encode your cloud credentials and the pgBackRest repo name to be used for backups.
-The only difference is that you add the encryption key to the storage configuration and encode it together with the storage credentials and the pgBackRest repository name.
+Here you should also add your backup encryption key to the `repo2-cipher-pass` option and encode it together with the storage credentials and the pgBackRest repository name.
+The following example shows how this can be done for S3-compatible storage (other cloud storages are configured similarly).

 1. Encode the storage configuration file.
-The following is the example configuration for the S3-compatible storage.

     === ":simple-linux: Linux"